kengz/openai_lab/source/includes/_INSTALLATION.md

 ./bin/setup
 ```

 `bin/setup` installs all the dependencies the same way as our servers and [CircleCI builds](https://circleci.com/gh/kengz/openai_lab); inspect or change it as needed.
-Also make sure your dependencies are the most updated - check the [major required versions here](#dependencies)
+Also make sure your dependencies are the most updated - check the [major required versions here](#dependencies).

 <aside class="notice">
-If you use OpenAI Lab for serious experimentations, forking this repo then clone your fork, so you can commit code and even contribute to the Lab.
+If you use OpenAI Lab for serious experimentations, fork this repo then clone your fork, so you can commit code and contribute to the Lab.
 </aside>

 2\.
-Keras needs a backend in the home directory; setup your `~/.keras/keras.json` using example file in `config/keras.json`.
+Keras needs a backend in your home directory; setup `~/.keras/keras.json` using the example file in `config/keras.json`.

 ```json
 {